syncromatics/syncromatics-track-api/README.md

 ## Documentation

-Generated documentation is available on the [project page][project-page]
+Generated documentation is available on the [project page][project-page].
+You can also find example usages in the [src/examples directory][src-examples].

 ## Contributing